knghiem03/particle-branch/pages/about.md

 tags: [Page]
 ---

+Hello!, I am Kim.
 I am a software engineer with a background in electrical engineering.
 I took many years off to care for my children.
 I enjoy writing applications to automate processes as well as working in collaborative environments.
 I am eager to contribute to company cultures.
 I am also a challenge seeker looking to develop new tech skills.

 I am proficent in front-end, back-end, database and textbook knowledge on internet TCP/IP model.
 I believe  that with my current experience I would be an excellent choice for any entry level junior developer position.